Reviews You Can Rely On

 Our Analysis and Test Results

-While the initial assembly and so-so customer support can be a bit off-putting for beginners, this printer is one of the most user-friendly we have seen once it is all set up, having things like power loss detection, filament sensors, and even an automated bed leveling process.
+While the initial assembly and so-so customer support can be a bit off-putting for beginners, this printer is one of the most user-friendly we have seen once it is all set up, featuring things like power loss detection, filament sensors, and even an automated bed leveling process.

 creality 3d cr-10s pro v2 - the cr-10s pro v2 made some very high-quality prints for a...